jambit/jambel/README.md

 - the timeout that is used when waiting for a reply and upon establishing a TCP connection Furthermore, the port of the web interface can be configured.

+The app must be started within the jambel folder with the command `bin/jambel`.

 Web UI
 ------
 The web interface of the Jambel can be found at `http://<HOSTNAME>:<HTTP-PORT>/web/`.
 It can be used to see the last statuses of the jobs, the last sent configuration of the signal light and to reset the signal light.